 Read this guide thoroughly.
 It contains important safety information.

-Minimum recommended age: Operator: 16 years.
-Passenger for MAX models only: 12 years.
+Minimum recommended age: Operator: 16 years old.
 Keep this Operator's Guide in the vehicle.

 YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly, if you fail to take proper precautions, even during routine maneuvers such as turning and driving on hills or over obstacles.